andygrunwald/go-jira/README.md

 ## Examples

-Further a few examples how the API can be used.
+Further a few examples of how the API can be used.
 A few more examples are available in the [GoDoc examples section](https://godoc.org/github.com/andygrunwald/go-jira#pkg-examples).

 ### Get a single issue